 Inflammation is a coordinated process that occurs with synchronized changes in production of inflammatory molecules and cells.
-To understanding these intricate relationships, we have previously used a method based on network analysis employing Spearman correlation matrices to identify the dynamicity, degree and quality of inflammation in several diseases [18-21].
-Here, we extended this approach to infer ZIKV pathophysiology and found that networks from the distinct clinical groups displayed differences in complexity and quality of statistical interactions between the inflammatory markers (Figure 2).
-The highest density of significant correlations was found in the group of ZIKV microcephaly whereas the lowest values were detected in those with ZIKV without this condition (Figure 2).
-Regardless of the clinical groups, most of the significant correlation were positive, meaning that increases in concentrations of a given marker were mostly followed by rises in levels of other inflammatory molecules.
-The few negative correlations found included TNF- α vs. IL-12p70 and IL-8 vs. CCL11 in healthy controls (Figure 2A) whereas IFN- γ vs. IL-1 β and GCSF vs. CXCL10 were observed in ZIKV without microcephaly (Figure 2B).
+To understand these intricate relationships, we have previously used a method based on network analysis using Spearman correlation matrices to identify the dynamicity, degree, and quality of inflammation in several diseases [18-21].
+In this study, we extended this approach to infer ZIKV pathophysiology and found that networks from the distinct clinical groups displayed differences in complexity and quality of statistical interactions between the inflammatory markers (Figure 2).
+The highest density of significant correlations was found in the group of ZIKV microcephaly, whereas the lowest values were detected in those with ZIKV without this condition (Figure 2).
+Regardless of the clinical groups, most of the significant correlations were positive, meaning that increases in concentrations of a given marker were mostly followed by rises in levels of other inflammatory molecules.
+The few negative correlations found included TNF-α versus IL-12p70 and IL-8 versus CCL11 in healthy controls (Figure 2A), whereas IFN-γ versus IL-1β and GCSF versus CXCL-10 were observed in ZIKV without microcephaly (Figure 2B).
 An increased number of negative correlations were found in the group of neonates with ZIKV microcephaly (Figure 2C).